lifaon74/observables/README.md

 When creating a new PromiseObservable you may specify some options:

-- **clear**: used to auto cache/uncache the `promiseFactory`'s promise.
+- **reset**: used to reset the state of the PromiseObservable (may be useful to uncache values).
-  - immediate: if set to true, when an Observer observes this Observable, the `promiseFactory` is called and not cached (so its called for each observers).
+  - immediate: if set to true, when an Observer observes this Observable, the `promiseFactory` is called for each observers => `options.mode` is ignored.
-    If false, the promise returned by the `promiseFactory` is cached.
+    If false, the promise returned by the `promiseFactory` is called once as soon as the PromiseObservable is observed.
-  - complete: if set to true, the promise is uncached when it fulfils.
+  - complete: if set to true, the state and cache are reset when it fulfils.
-  - error: if set to true, the promise is uncached when it errors.
+  - error: if set to true, the state and cache are reset when it errors.

-  - cancel: if set to true, the promise is uncached when it cancels.
+By default: the first observer will call `promiseFactory` **once** (the returned promise may be cached with `options.mode = 'cache'` so following observers will receive the values).

-By default, the first observer will call `promiseFactory`, and the returned promise will be cached (so following observers won't generate more promises), except if the promise is rejected or cancelled (in this case, the cached promise is cleared, and the next observer will call again `promiseFactory`).
+If the promise is rejected or cancelled, the state and cache are reset so the next observer will call again `promiseFactory`.

 You may manually clear the cached promise by calling `clearCachedPromise`.